 In 1995, the ISU PA program matriculated the first class of 19 students and graduated this class in 1997.
 Graduates received a Bachelor's of Science in Physician Assistant Studies degree.
 In 2004, the program graduated its first Master's level class, awarding the first ISU Master's of Physician Assistant Studies degree to 29 graduates.
-The program expanded to the Boise area in 2007 and in 2009, moved to the ISU-Meridian Health Science Center and matriculates 60 students per year.
-The curriculum offered in Meridian is exactly the same as the curriculum offered in Pocatello.
-Lectures given in Pocatello are delivered through video conferencing to Meridian and lectures given in Meridian are delivered through video conferencing to Pocatello.
+The program expanded to the Boise area in 2007.
+In 2009 the program moved to the ISU-Meridian Health Science Center.

 Application to the program is through the Central Application Service for Physician Assistants (CASPA).